streamr-dev/network/README.md

 url | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. restUrl | https://www.streamr.com/api/v1/ws | Base URL of the Streamr REST API. auth | {} | Object that can contain different information to authenticate.
-More details below. autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
+More details below. publishWithSignature | 'auto' | Determines if data points published to streams are signed or not.
+Possible values are: 'auto', 'always' and 'never'.
+Signing requires `auth.privateKey` or `auth.provider`.  'auto' will sign only if one of them is set. 'always' will throw an exception if none of them is set. autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
 Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last stream is unsubscribed.
 Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`.